 Disconnect from Tech

-While technology has made the continued learning possible during COVID, the possibility for distraction and stress from devices has come with it.
+While technology plays an important role in education, it increases the possibility for distraction and stress from devices.
 A quick way to minimize technology’s impact on focus is to remove apps for work from your cell phone.
 This will create more separation between your work and your personal life as you won’t be faced with reminders from work during your time off.
 It may feel awkward at first, but will become more natural over time.

 If removing an app or account from your device is not an option, you can also turn off email notifications for your account.
 Instead, create 2-4 set blocks of time when you will check your email.
 This will make the task less continuous and distracting and more intentional.